|Funding Program:||Investment Road and Rail Program

 - provide direct public transport links to the commuter rail network.

 - provide a critical alternate east west connection to the heavily used Narellan Road.
 This will provide reduced travel time, pollution and reduced economic losses due to delayed access and interruptions.

-The Australian Government is fully funding this $17.5 million project.
+The Australian Government fully funded this $12 million project.

 Construction commenced on 15 September 2015 and was completed on 15 December 2016.

 Disclaimer: The material contained in this site is made available